d2ndjim/vaccitracker/README.md

 # VACCITRACKER

 > Vaccitracker is an application that helps users track their children immunization schedule with ease, and get email reminders before the date.
-This repository hold the API for the vaccitracker project

 ![child](https://user-images.githubusercontent.com/73438276/218477594-50b51c86-46ef-4548-bf33-4f1a617b7b3f.png)